sfnetworks/sfnetworks_viz/README.md

 # sfnetworks_viz
-Place for the sfnetworks hackathon visualization
+Place for the hackathon on `sfnetworks` visualization